-Samsung Visual Display was the worlds largest manufacturer of displays and TVs.
-They wanted to enter into the advertisement revenue arena and created our team to start a stealth division to create a monetization strategy that spanned all of Samsungs consumer devices starting with our SmartTVs.
+Samsung Visual Display was the world's largest manufacturer of displays and TVs.
+We wanted to enter into the advertisement revenue arena and created our team to start a stealth division to create a monetization strategy that spanned all of Samsungs consumer devices starting with our SmartTVs.

 Understand the scope and guide the user from the start to the end goal.
 Design with intention and make the user flow effortless and enjoyable.